junguler/how_to_m3u/README.md

 ## open a stream page
 open a page containing the music your are looking for, lets see if the stream page is already embedded in the page's source or is it dynamically loaded in from another location

-i've picked [edm_sessions_us](https://thenonstopradio.com/radio/edm_sessions_us), open the developers tools (inspect element) and go to the network tab, reload the page and it should start population the list with various media, js and other stuff
+i've picked [edm_sessions_us](https://thenonstopradio.com/radio/edm_sessions_us), open the developers tools (inspect element) and go to the network tab, reload the page and it should start populating the list with various media, js and other stuff

 none of these items is of our interest since the music is not playing yet, now hit the play button and see the stream link poping up as shown here